Increase the quality of your life.

 Everyone wants what someone else has but they aren’t willing to do what they did to get it.
 Don’t be like this.
 Find the answers, do the work, reap the results.

 I previously did a series on Relationship Rules which laid out helpful guidelines on how to properly communicate during difficulty.
 When we are faced with anger (whether it’s our own or someone else’s) we blur the lines of what is acceptable and what’s not.
-We first need to understand where healthy communication lines start and where unhealthy communication lines ends.
+We first need to understand where healthy communication lines start and where unhealthy communication lines end.
 Then, just like in sports, we need to play within the boundary lines.

 Once you’re aware where these lines fall you’ll need to learn how to tactfully manage difficult people – including yourself.
 Tame your emotions, hold yourself back, rise to the occasion and become stronger and better.

 In an effort to take the path of least resistance you may have let things go undone or unsaid.
-In the long run this bites you in the butt leaving you with more pain than you anticipated and no idea how to bring about change.
-With an understanding of healthy communication lines you’ll have the confidence and boldness to approach issues without destroying the relationship or threatening your personal peace and joy.
+In the long run, this bites you in the butt leaving you with more pain than you anticipated and no idea how to bring about change.
+With an understanding of healthy communication lines, you’ll have the confidence and boldness to approach issues without destroying the relationship or threatening your personal peace and joy.

 Approaching difficult situations swiftly is the fastest way to get on the other side of them and get on with enjoying life.
 You will have the best results if you can remain kind and gentle in your approach while speaking softly and in a non-threatening way.
-During conflict state only the facts and do not jump to conclusions, make character accusations or speculations.
+During a conflict state only the facts and do not jump to conclusions, make character accusations or speculations.

 You can explain how a situation is affecting you but think creatively about how the other person can benefit.
 This will be key in gaining their sincere heartfelt agreement.